tyler-cr/PhotoPortfolio/README.md

     This still need to have updated css and just general "don't look like dookie" updates.
 But it's functional now, so there's that.

   ~~THIS NEEDS TO BE PRIORITIZED.
 WITH THE NEW CLASS DICTIONARY SYSTEM, THE IMAGES DONT SHOW UP UNTIL THEY'RE ALL LOADED.
 FOR PAGES WITH 100+ IMAGES, THAT IS BAD!!!~~

+- Git ignore the bridge file

+## Canceled:
+- make highlighting on the contact page easier
+- See if you can get some of the image metadata on the image pop-up